top of page

 Written by Sikowis Nobiss

-Great Plains Action Society addresses the trauma Indigenous Peoples and our Earth have faced and works to prevent further colonial-capitalist violence through education, direct action, cultural revival, mutual aid, and political change.
-We believe that Indigenous ideologies and practices are the antitheses of colonial capitalism, and we deploy these tools to fight and build on our vision–tools that are deeply embedded in a culture of resistance.
+Great Plains Action Society addresses the trauma that Indigenous Peoples and the Earth face and work to prevent further christian colonial capitalist violence by fighting for and building power in Indigenous communities through reMatriation, healing justice and a regenerative economy.
+We believe that Indigenous ideologies and practices are the antithesis of colonial capitalism, and we deploy these tools to fight and build on our vision–tools that are deeply embedded in a culture of resistance.

 Indigenous Peoples in the US and around the world have created a culture of resistance, built on the frontlines, that is now a way of life.
 It can be found in our dancing, singing, clothing, art, and in our political motivations.
 For instance, the American Indian Movement (A.I.M.) song was created out of the Red Power Movement and is sung at many of our cultural events and in our movement spaces, which are often one and the same.
 It began with the need to protect our homes and way of life from settler invaders, colonial militias, and imperialist governments.
 There is over a 500-year history of Indigenous resistance to the violent nature of colonial-capitalist genocidal and extractive practices.
 As stewards of the land, our ancestors saw right away that settler invaders, who were directly harming us, were also harming the environment and throwing the ecosystem off balance.
 The resistance is ongoing as long as genocide and colonization are perpetuated by the nation-state and its settler citizens.
 To be in a constant state of resistance is traumatic, hence why we suffer from intergenerational and historical trauma.
 Yet, it is necessary to protect our land, our people, and our ways from colonial-capitalist forces.